nazunalika/nazunalika.github.io/about.markdown

 This little blog is mainly for tech kind of stuff or other tidbits that myself or others may find interesting.
-I wanted a central place for this and separate it all from my creative side of things.
+I wanted a central place for this and separate it all from my creative side.

 You may look at my resume located at this site as well if you have any interest at all.